leptos-community/deployment-shuttle/README.md

 cargo shuttle project start
 ```

-to initiate your new project with Shuttle's cloud service.
+to initiate your new project with Shuttle.
 At this point, you can either run your project locally using the command

 ```sh
 cargo shuttle run